felixheck/wurst/README.md

 $ npm test
 ```

-or to run the tests after each update, use:
+or to run tests based on file watcher, use:
 ```
-$ npm tdd
+$ npm start
 ```

 To get information about the test coverage, use: